What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 What is Focus Group Research in Chorus?

-Focus Group Research in Chorus is what the industry calls a synthetic focus group or AI focus group—it assembles a panel of up to 12 Virtual Voices (synthetic respondents built from demographic, psychographic, and behavioral data) and has them evaluate your creative as if they encountered it in the wild.
+Focus Group Research in Chorus assembles a panel of up to 12 segment-level perspectives—each modeled from demographic, psychographic, and behavioral data—and has them evaluate your creative as if they encountered it in the wild.
+The industry sometimes calls this approach a synthetic focus group or AI focus group.
 (New to these terms?
 See our creative testing glossary.)
-Each Virtual Voice brings a distinct perspective: their age, income, values, media habits, and brand relationships all shape how they respond.
+Each perspective brings a distinct viewpoint: their age, income, values, media habits, and brand relationships all shape how they respond.
 Think of it as a focus group where nobody’s trying to impress the moderator, nobody’s distracted by the free sandwiches, and nobody gives you polite non-answers because they want to go home.

-The Virtual Voices aren’t generic “AI respondents.”
-Each one is constructed from research data to represent specific audience segments you actually care about.
+These aren’t generic “AI respondents.”
+Each perspective is constructed from research data to represent specific audience segments you actually care about.
 A skeptical Gen-X professional evaluates your ad differently than an optimistic millennial early adopter.
 A price-conscious parent responds differently than a status-seeking executive.
 You get the variance that makes qualitative research valuable, without the variance that makes it unreliable (like “my Uber was late so I’m in a bad mood”).

 What’s Inside a Focus Group Report?